cbanack/comic-vine-scraper/README.md

 The [latest release](https://github.com/cbanack/comic-vine-scraper/wiki/Download-and-Installation) of this app is functional as of Oct 17, 2015, and may well remain usable for quite some time.

 The code here provides a solid example of how to properly use the [Comic Vine API](http://api.comicvine.com/), should you happen to want to create your own project that does that.
-Also, if you are a relatively experienced python developer and you're interested in taking over Comic Vine Scraper, please feel free create your own fork and keep this project alive!
+Also, if you are a relatively experienced python developer and you're interested in taking over Comic Vine Scraper, please feel free create your own fork and keep this project alive.

 For those of you who've used and supported Comic Vine Scraper over the last 7 years, you have my sincere thanks for all your efforts and support.
 It's been a blast!